Amanieu/minicov/README.md

 ## Profile-guided optimization

-The steps for profile-guided optimzation are similar.
+The steps for profile-guided optimization are similar.
 The only difference is the flags passed in `RUSTFLAGS`:

 ```sh